theskim/NetworksNotes/websocket.md

 2. It adds the new device to the network topology data structure.
 3. It sends a response to the client with the status of the operation.

-## InstallFlow
+### InstallFlow
-When the server receives an `InstallFlow` command, it might start a series of actions or tasks based on a defined workflow.
-This could involve starting a software installation process, initiating a data pipeline, or anything else depending on the specific application.
-The server then sends a response to the client, such as the status of the workflow or any output produced by it. `InstallFlow` could be a command to define a new network traffic flow for Quality of Service (QoS) purposes.
-When the server receives this command:
+Similarly, an InstallFlow command sent via a WebSocket connection can instruct the server to define a new network traffic flow for Quality of Service (QoS) purposes:

-1. It parses the command to extract necessary information, such as source and destination IP addresses, the type of traffic, and the priority.
+1. The server parses the `InstallFlow` command to extract necessary parameters, such as source and destination IP addresses, traffic type, and priority.
-2. It creates a new network flow based on the provided parameters.
+2. It then creates a new network flow based on these parameters.
-3. It applies the new flow to the network devices using appropriate network protocols (like OpenFlow).
+3. The new flow is applied to the network devices using appropriate network protocols (like OpenFlow).
-4. It sends a response back to the client with the status of the operation.
+4. The server sends a response back to the client with the status of the operation.

+In both cases, the WebSocket protocol allows for real-time, bidirectional communication, making it ideal for interactive applications and real-time data updates.
+It's commonly used in web applications for chat, live updates, and for real-time services in various domains including gaming, financial services, and collaborative tools.